jpryan1/jpryan1.github.io/proposal.md

 Here is a to-do list which I could follow for this project:

-    1) Build a cylinder mesh with small distance between the vertices.
+*1) Build a cylinder mesh with small distance between the vertices.

 2) Modify the Scotty3D code to update the amplitude of each vertex in the mesh according to the value of the wave function (which has yet to be calculated).

 3) Write code based on the (relatively simple) techniques from the above paper to numerically integrate the Schrodinger equation for a simple potential with simple boundary conditions.
 Have the code written in step 2) access the solution to this integration.

 4) Check the numerical accuracy and stability of this code against an analytical solution before proceeding.
 Modify discretizations and perhaps numerical integration sceheme (use higher order RK, for example) as necesessary.

 5) Run a demo of quantum tunneling.

 6) Include the actual value of the wave function in the visualization (including phase information), perhaps by coloring squares of the mesh, or some other method (optional).

-    7) Write code so that the user can press a button and the wave function will collapse and the particle will be observed (perhaps as an sphere) (optional)
+7) Write code so that the user can press a button and the wave function will collapse and the particle will be observed (perhaps as a sphere) (optional)

 8) Implement any or all of the above for the 2D equation.
-The phase information can be ditched (or displayed in another fashion, like color), and the wave function represented by a surface in \\(R^3\\): \\(f(x,y) = |\Psi(x,y,t)|\\). (optional).
+The phase information can be ditched (or displayed in another fashion, like color), and the wave function represented by a surface in \\(R^3\\): \\(f(x,y) = |\Psi(x,y,t)|\\). (optional).*

 Lorem Ipsum Dolor